sergiornelas/MacOS-dotfiles/info.md

 >> zig build -Doptimize=ReleaseFast
 >> zig-out/bin/terminal-doom

-## Alfred karabiner mappings make it work:
+## Alfred karabiner mappings make it work

 Alfred Preferences > Appearance > Options > Focusing to "Compatibility Mode"

+## Brave browser not blocking youtube ads

+Check for update or all components:

+brave://components/

+If this is not working, clear cache